PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 27.
 An exemplary histogram of apparent FRET efficiency with two populations

-There are options in **Display Settings** (see figure 28) to make the framewise and/or moleculewise plot visible, normalize them, and also to fit them by choosing the best fitting method.
+There are options in **Display Settings** (see figure 28) to make the frame-wise and/or molecule-wise plot visible, normalize them, and also to fit them by choosing the best fitting method.
 If sometimes fitting seems so wrong, you can manually insert some values based on what you roughly see on the plot, fix them and fit again.
 By playing around the fitting gets better, then you can uncheck the fixing boxes and let the program find the best fitting values.
 You can also change the color of your plot(s) by clicking on the colored rectangle and choose a desired color.

 .. image:: ./../figures/documents/Fig_28_Fitting_Histogram.png
    :width: 300